 Use Recruiting Metrics to Identify Opportunities for Improvement

 Instead of repeating past practices, incorporate data into the recruiting process to make strategic decisions based on key metrics.
-With recruiting software, run reports to understand recruiting metrics at each phase of the hiring process.
-Using metrics like application completion rate, acceptance rate and talent pipeline growth, analyze processes to understand where improvement is needed, and uncover opportunities to streamline the hiring pipeline.
+With recruitment analytics software, run reports to understand metrics at each phase of the hiring process.
+Using KPIs like application completion rate, acceptance rate and time-to-hire, analyze processes to understand where improvement is needed, and uncover opportunities to streamline the hiring pipeline.

 Gather Feedback From Candidates And Hiring Managers

-The best way to improve talent operations is to ask those who interact with your hiring process the most—candidates and hiring managers.
-Survey candidates to ask about the length of the hiring process, communication methods and overall experience.
-They may notice a challenge your team never considered.
+The best way to improve recruitment operations is to gather feedback from those who interact with your hiring process the most—candidates and hiring managers.
+Ask candidates to share their thoughts on hiring process length, communication methods and overall experience.
+They may notice a flaw your team never considered.

 Consolidate Recruitment Technology

 Recruiting technology should never be the cause of hiring challenges.
 Technology solutions should help, not hinder, the recruiting process.
 If disparate tech platforms slow recruiters or complicate training, consider implementing talent acquisition software to bring all recruiting activities to one place.
 With a central database, information will never be lost due to recruiter turnover, and transparency ensures any recruiter can step in when another is out of the office.
 The right technology can help you streamline talent operations, to develop a targeted and productive recruiting strategy.